-In all views, all items can be deslected by tapping escape on the keyboard if you are using a desktop device.
+In all views, all items can be deselected by tapping escape on the keyboard if you are using a desktop device.

-Once you have selected a resource the top header is covered by the actions toolbar that provides access to actions currently applicable to the selected resource.
+When you have selected a resource, the top header is covered by the actions toolbar that provides access to actions currently applicable to the selected resource.

 The column view allows for a visual navigation of a content tree through a series of cascading columns.
-This view allows you to visualize and traverse the tree structure of your website.
+This view lets you visualize and traverse the tree structure of your website.

-Selecting a resource in the leftmost column will display the child resources in a column to the right.
-Selecting a resource in the right column will then display the child resources in another column to the right and so on.
+Selecting a resource in the leftmost column displays the child resources in a column to the right.
+Selecting a resource in the right column displays the child resources in another column to the righ, and so on.

-Tapping or clicking on the thumbnail selects the resource.
+Tapping or clicking the thumbnail selects the resource.

-When a page is selected in column view, the selected page is displayed in the final colum along with the following details:
+When a page is selected in column view, the selected page is displayed in the final column along with the following details:

 Card view displays information cards for each item at the current level.
 These provide information such as: